When you picture an orchid, you may think of a healthy, lush green plant with breathtakingly exquisite flowers that bloom rarely.

 Why Do My Orchid’s Leaves Turn Yellow?

-Orchid leaves can turn yellow as a result of trauma, over-watering, and incorrect soil nutrition.
+Orchid leaves can turn yellow due to trauma, over-watering, and incorrect soil nutrition.
 All these factors contribute to the orchid dying.
-The leaves can also go yellow as part of the plant’s natural growth cycle where older leaves yellow and fall off before new green leaves grow.
+The leaves can also go yellow as part of the plant’s natural growth cycle, where older leaves turn yellow and fall off before new green leaves grow.

 Leaves Yellowing Due To Age And Growth

 The most natural reason why an orchid’s leaves turn yellow is that the plant is growing.

 I often see this with my orchids that will shed the older leaves first to facilitate the growth of new leaves.

 If this is the case with your orchid, then you really need to do nothing as the yellow leaves will wither and die, falling off on their own.